dustinrue/proxmox-packer/README.md

 * DVD ISO files for the OS you want to build an image for uploaded to Proxmox - [CentOS Downloads](https://wiki.centos.org/Download)
 * A working [Proxmox](https://www.proxmox.com/en/) system
 * [Packer](https://packer.io)
-* The builder machine must be accessible to Proxmox or you must host the ks.cfg or inst.ks files somewhere publicly accessible and modify the packer.json file.
+* The builder machine must be accessible to Proxmox or you must host the ks.cfg or inst.ks files somewhere publicly accessible and modify the packer.pkr.hcl file for the version you wish to build.

 **The OS ISO file will need to be uploaded to your Proxmox system.**